sararoseira/Techdegree-Project-5/README.md

 # Techdegree-Project-5
-photo gallery. first time using js on a treehouse project
+photo gallery. first time using js on a treehouse project. jquery and lightbox plugin.